spotinst/help/src/docs/ocean/getting-started/eks/README.md

 ## Related Topics

-- [Connect an Existing EKS Cluster](/ocean/getting-started/eks/join-an-existing-cluster): Start using Ocean to manage your existing AWS EKS cluster.
+- [Connect Existing Cluster](/ocean/getting-started/eks/join-an-existing-cluster): Start using Ocean to manage your existing AWS EKS cluster.
-- [Create a New EKS Cluster in Ocean](/ocean/getting-started/eks/create-a-new-cluster): Create new AWS EKS clusters directly from the Spot Console.
+- [Create New Cluster](/ocean/getting-started/eks/create-a-new-cluster): Create new AWS EKS clusters directly from the Spot Console.
-- [eksctl](/ocean/tools-and-integrations/eksctl/): Use eksctl to create a new EKS cluster managed by Ocean.
+- [Create Cluster via eksctl](/ocean/tools-and-integrations/eksctl/): Use eksctl to create a new EKS cluster managed by Ocean.
-- [Terraform](/ocean/getting-started/eks/terraform): Use a Terraform resource to create a new EKS cluster with Ocean.
+- [Create Cluster via Terraform](/ocean/getting-started/eks/terraform): Use a Terraform resource to create a new EKS cluster with Ocean.
+- [Migrate Workload to Ocean](https://docs.spot.io/ocean/tutorials/migrate-workload): Migrate and register your workloads (nodes and pods) into Ocean so they will be managed by Spot.